Far and Away: Release

-Far and Away was released on May 22, 1992 in 1,583 theaters, 163 of which were in 70mm.
+Far and Away was released on May 22, 1992, in 1,583 theaters, 163 of which were in 70mm.

 Home media

-The film was originally released on VHS and laserdisc with it then released in the United States on DVD in May 1998 by Universal Pictures Home Entertainment with subtitles in English, Spanish and French.
-It was first released as a Blu-ray disc and HD download package on March 4, 2014 with one extra feature, a theatrical trailer.
+The film was originally released on VHS and laserdisc with it then released in the United States on DVD in May 1998 by Universal Pictures Home Entertainment with subtitles in English, Spanish, and French.
+It was first released as a Blu-ray disc and HD download package on March 4, 2014, with one extra feature, a theatrical trailer.

+Extended cut (TV broadcast)

+For its airing on channel ABC in March 1995, the network reinstated 35 minutes of deleted scenes to fill two two-hour blocks over two nights.
+The 170 minute version has never been official released on home media.

 Reception

 Box office

-The film, which cost $60 million to make, earned $13 million in its first weekend at the box office and stumbled at the box office making only $58 million in the United States and Canada.
+The film, which cost $60 million to make, earned $13 million in its first weekend at the box office and stumbled at the box office, making only $58 million in the United States and Canada.
 It was the third highest-grossing film in Ireland with a gross of £0.8 million.
 It grossed $79 million internationally for a worldwide total of $137 million.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 50% based on reviews from 36 critics.
+On Rotten Tomatoes the film has an approval rating of 51% based on reviews from 39 critics.
 The site's critics' consensus reads: "Handsome and simplistic, Far and Away has the beauty of an American epic without the breadth."

-On Metacritic it has a weighted average score of 49 out of 100 based on reviews from 19 critics, indicating "mixed or average reviews".
+On Metacritic it has a weighted average score of 49 out of 100 based on reviews from 19 critics, indicating "mixed or average" reviews.

-Audiences surveyed by CinemaScore gave the film a grade "A" on scale of A to F.
+Audiences surveyed by CinemaScore gave the film a grade "A" on a scale of A to F.